sphinx-labs/sphinx/docs/ops-getting-started.md

 1. **Proposal**: The deployment is proposed on the command line or in a CI process.
 This creates a meta transaction that's signed by the proposer then relayed to Sphinx's back-end.
 For simplicity, we'll propose the deployment on the command line in this guide.
 2. **Approval**: The project owner(s) sign a meta transaction to approve the deployment in the Sphinx UI.
 3. **Execution**: The deployment is executed on-chain by a relayer.
-In order to execute the deployment, the relayer must submit **both** the meta transaction signed by the proposer and the owners.
+In order to execute the deployment, the relayer must submit both the meta transaction signed by the proposer and the owners.

-> Note: Although it's not strictly necessary to have both a proposal and approval step, we include both to improve the security of the deployment process.
-Having both steps prevents a scenario where one of the steps is a single point of failure.
-In other words, if a proposer's private key is leaked, an attacker would also need to trick the project owners into approving a malicious deployment.
-Likewise, if the project owners are tricked into approving a malicious deployment in a phishing attack on the Sphinx UI, the attacker would also need access to the proposer's private key, since its signature is also required to execute the deployment.

 ## 3. Get testnet ETH on OP Goerli

 You'll need a small amount of testnet ETH on Optimism Goerli, which you can get at [their faucet](https://app.optimism.io/faucet).
 Later, you'll use this ETH to deploy a `SphinxBalance` contract.
 You'll pay for the cost of your deployments by depositing USDC into this contract before it's executed.
-On testnets, we only allow you to fund deployments in USDC on Optimism Goerli.
-Likewise, on production networks, we only allow you to fund deployments in USDC on Optimism Mainnet.
+On testnets, you must fund your deployments in USDC on Optimism Goerli.
+Likewise, on production networks, you must fund your deployments in USDC on Optimism Mainnet.
 We'll provide you with free USDC on Optimism Goerli to fund your deployments on testnets.

 ## 4. Get your credentials